Research and reports

-If you buy an electric vehicle for work, you can benefit from the government’s low-emission vehicles plug-in grant.
+If you buy an electric vehicle for work, you can benefit from lower congestion charges and money towards installing an electric vehicle charge point.

 If you have to travel into urban areas for work, there is a range of benefits to having an electric van or car:

 One of the reasons some business owners are unsure whether to buy an electric van or car is due to the cost and availability of charging points.

 In response to this, the government has introduced an Electric Vehicle Homecharge Scheme, which offers up to 75 per cent towards the cost of installing electric vehicle charge points at people’s homes.

 There’s also the Workplace Charging Scheme, which offers vouchers towards the cost of buying and installing an electric vehicle charge point at a workplace.

 If you buy a vehicle for your employees to use as a company car, they’ll need to pay company car tax and you’ll need to pay National Insurance at 13.8 per cent.

 The benefit in kind tax rate for employees with electric cars and vans used to be 16 per cent.
 However, it was reduced to zero per cent in April 2020, rising to one per cent in April 2021, and two per cent from April 2022 to April 2025.

 This means it’s now a lot cheaper to have an electric company car.
 What’s more, the benefit in kind tax rate for higher emissions vehicles is over 30 per cent, meaning electric car drivers make a significant saving.

 Electric vehicle owners are also exempt from the following: